 Dance In Vancouver

 Initiated by UNESCO, International Dance Day is celebrated around the world every April 29.
-In 2012, the Canadian Dance Assembly instituted National Dance Week, running up to and culminating in International Dance Day.
-The Dance Centre organizes a series of free and low-cost public events to mark both events.
+The Dance Centre organizes a series of free and low-cost public events to mark the event every year.

 The Dance Centre administers a number of awards: the annual Isadora Award, recognising individual achievement in the BC dance community; the biennial Iris Garland Emerging Choreographer Award; and the Lola Award, supporting the work of senior and mid-career choreographers.